Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Properties of the Proxy Random Variable U

-\end{theorem} This result makes intuitive sense.
-When $\lambda$ is very large, the effect of rounding is small because its fractional part becomes minor.
-When $n$ is much bigger than $\lambda$, then the fractional part of $\lambda$ becomes relevant.
+\end{lemma} This result makes intuitive sense.
+When $\lambda$ is very large relative to $n$, the effect of rounding is small because its fractional part becomes minor.
+However, when $n$ is much bigger than $\lambda$, the fractional part of $\lambda$ becomes relevant, and rounding will have an impact.